omeka/omeka-s-enduser/docs/modules/csvimport.md

 - **Encoding**: CSVs for import must be UTF-8 encoded.

 ## CSV Import with other modules
 Some other modules add functionality to CSV import.
+If you have these modules installed and active, you will have access to the following options when using CSV import.

 ### Mapping
 If you have [Mapping](../modules/mapping/) installed and active, you will have two additional options in the "Map to Omeka S data" tab when importing Items.
 Note that these options do not appear for any other import, including Mixed Resources.